 To that end, this article will serve as Part 1 of a series over the coming weeks on preparing for an economic downturn.
-I will share ideas and suggestions for things that might help you get your firm prepared for a difficult period ahead.
+I will share some ideas and suggestions for things that might help you get your firm prepared for a difficult period ahead.
 There will be some focus on management (what operational things can you do to arrange your firm to be maximally resilient), some on marketing (what can you do with current clients and referral sources ahead of a downturn to dig your well before you're thirsty) and some on finance (where can you trim some costs and reduce expenses to keep your balance sheet tight).

 I hope you will find some ideas and things of value in this series.
 Just remember, what doesn't kill you makes you stronger.